 © 2004

-FotoFotoLike other global trade union organisations UNI pursue since years the strategy to stipulate international framework agreements (IFA) with global corporate groups.
-What would you describe as a main strategy of UNI?
+FotoFotoQuestion: UNI has pursued for years - like other global union federations - the strategy, to agree so-called international framework agreements (IFA) with global corporations.
+What would you describe as the main strategy of UNI?

-Question: The role of European works councils is discussed controversially at the conclusion of IFA.
-How far does UNI include the EWCs?
+Question: The role of the European works councils in the conclusion of international framework agreements is controversial.
+To what extent does UNI integrate the EWCs?

-Bössiger: There isn't any fixed procedure after which the negotiations take place.
-This is last but not least depending on the strength of the trade unions on site.
-If we have strong EWCs in the respective area, then they also are included.
-However not as sole and central player, after all these operational committees are not necessarily assigned to trade unions.
-This also applies by the way for world works councils, there also is no guarantee that exclusively trade union members were sent.
-For this reason it does by the way not correspond with our policy to promote the installation of such committees.
-We rather try to build up trade union networks as one can see particularly well on the example of the telecommunications industry.
+Bössiger: There is no set procedure to run the negotiations.
+It is partly dependent on the strength of the local unions.
+If we have strong EWCs in the respective field, then they will also be integrated.
+However not as sole and central player, since after all, these representative bodies are not necessarily occupied with trade unionists.
+This also applies to world works councils, where there is no guarantee that only union members were sent.
+For this reason, it does not correspond with our policy to promote the establishment of such bodies.
+We rather try to build up our own trade union networks, as you can very well see in the case of the telecommunications industry.

 Bössiger: Yes exactly.
-This is a good example that IFAs are only part of a process.
-One doesn't have an agreement and this remains unchanging.
-Depending on our strength in the company, there is also the possibility of improving one IFA.
-The IFA with Telefónica is also used by our member trade unions very much, thus for example the last annual meeting was held in Panama to strengthen the position of the colleagues locally.
-At the subsidiary Atento, the worldwide second greatest call centre operator in Brazil, we could recruit more than 10,000 new members by referring to the IFA.
-In the light of the IFA the company has remained neutral during our organizing campaign.
-Altogether the notion of solidarity is being strengthened through the conclusion of an IFA - and this cannot be underestimated for the trade union work.
+It is a good example that international framework agreements are part of a process.
+Depending on our strength in each group, there is even the possibility to improve an agreement.
+The agreement with Telefónica is really much used by our member unions, for example, the last annual meeting was held in Panama in order to strengthen the position of our colleagues on site.
+At the subsidiary Atento in Brazil, the world's second largest call center operator, we were able to recruit more than 10,000 new members by referring to the agreement.
+The company has been neutral there with respect to our recruitment campaign.
+Overall, the idea of solidarity is reinforced by the conclusion of an international framework agreement - and that is not to be underestimated for union work.

-Alke Bössiger is a head of the section for temporary work (migration)/Gaming/national insurances of Union Network International (UNI) in Nyon near Geneva.
+Alke Bössiger is head of the department for temporary and agency workers, gaming and social insurance of Union Network International (UNI) in Nyon near Geneva.

 Top